logdet#

 If True, the input matrix A will be overwritten during the computation.
 It uses less memory and could potentially be slightly faster.

-use_scipybool, default=False
+use_scipybool, default=True

 If True, it uses scipy functions which are the wrappers around Fortran routines in BLAS and LAPACK.
 If False, it uses a C++ library developed in this package.